datascientist-hist/Football-Results-classification/README.md

 I founded only 1 Nan value in *B365>2.5* feature  for this reason i decided to delete the observations instead of imputing the value

 ## *Distributions of the features*
 To analyze the features created before i will look at the empirical distributions  using as kernel a gaussian distribution Below there are two graphs as example:

 ![](/images/newplot.png)
 ![](/images/newplot(1).png)

 The graphs do not reveal useful information ,I also computed correlation matrix to try to understand better data

 ![](/images/corr.png)

-From the Correlation Matrix we can observe some info like:
+From the Correlation Matrix we can observe some information like:

 avgGoalHome and navgGoalHome have a positive correlation index avgGoalConcededHome and navgGoalHome have a negative correlation index and so on...
 Those information are obvious because navg and avg are generated from the same variables,so also these information are not useful,

 ## Training and Tuning Models

 At this point we can try to fit some model ,but from the analysis done before i don't guess that the model will able to return a good output or at least i don't guess that i will be able to do better than the random choice

 Models that  i am going to use :